 In the end, everything was postponed indefinitely because of the lockdown.
 However, so far we have managed to create on-line version of two of the events thus far.
 Jane Turner worked with the film maker Chris Frazer Smith and members of her troupe, present and past, to create a virtual performance of her piece:

-Because the entire project was shifted online, Jane’s piece was a real test of my software skills.
-The piece was chopped by more than half in order to create a short film with most of the dancers filming themselves at home.
+Because the entire project was shifted online, Jane’s piece was a real test of my nascent software skills.
+The original piece was chopped by more than half in order to create a short film with most of the dancers filming themselves at home, along with a small group joining together to stay 2 meters apart on Stapleford Down itself..
 The structure and pitch sets were based on the coordinates of Stapleford Chalk Downs, and local birdsong ( slowing down a skylark recording to reveal what became a bassline), which in turn fed into the instrumental parts.
+As we couldn’t at that point expect to get a group of players together, the instrumentation was largely determined by what sounded the least annoying as far as my orchestral sample library went.
 So I had to compose out everything as score in Sibelius, and then fly the individual instruments stems into Protools to be hooked up with a set of orchestral samples, and then edited into the video.
-This forced me to confront a number of tutorial videos with very capable Californian engineers named things like ‘Todd’, who walk you through the editing and recording techniques, only using the most excruciating West Coast Yacht Rock of the last century as examples: “…wow – just listen to how that guitar soars over the vocal line…” in a number of sub-Doobie Brothers’ examples.
+This forced me to confront a number of tutorial videos with very capable Californian engineers named things like ‘Todd’, who walk you through the editing and recording techniques, but, unfortunately using the most excruciating West Coast Yacht Rock stylings of the last century as examples: “…wow – just listen to how that guitar soars over the vocal line…” in a number of sub-Doobie Brothers’ examples; margaritas at the ready.